-A busy job with crazy hours may keep you from the gym, but you don't have to skip exercising your abs because of work.
+A busy job with long hours may keep you from the gym, but you don't have to skip exercising your abs because of work.
 Your desk, floor and chair can all assist you in strengthening the important muscles that support your posture and promote back health.

 Weave these moves in throughout your day or take a five- to 10-minute break and do them as a circuit — either way, you'll improve strength in your belly.
 Aim to work your abs three to five times per week.

 Do the plank pose anywhere — with your hands on a desk, a stable chair or on the floor, if you've got a clear space.